 Author's main message

 Excessive alcohol consumption in many Eastern European countries leads to high mortality rates among men and has a negative effect on labor productivity.
 Various regulatory measures, such as taxation, sales restrictions, licensing, advertisement control, and drinking age limits, have been effective in lowering alcohol consumption.
 Over-regulation, however, may lead to a rise in the consumption of homemade and surrogate alcohol.
-When there are political constraints to regulation, policies that encourage the substitution of spirits for safer drinks can be very effective.
-Policies that target the younger generation, when habits are formed, can also have beneficial long-term consequences, as a result of peer influence and other spillover effects.
+Policies that encourage the substitution of spirits for safer drinks can be very effective.
+Likewise, policies that target youth, when habits are formed, can have beneficial long-term consequences.

 Data from the World Health Organization (WHO) show that of the 15 countries with the largest life-expectancy gap between men and women, ten are former USSR and Eastern European economies .
 The top five are former USSR economies: Russia is highest with a gap of 14.3 years, followed by Ukraine with a gap of 11 years, and Estonia, Lithuania, and Kazakhstan, each with gaps of ten years.

 This gender “mortality gap” is driven predominantly by extremely low male life expectancy.
-Male life expectancy in Ukraine, Kazakhstan, and Russia is 65.5, 63, and 62 years respectively, which is below the world average of 68 years.
-The gap is also less than that of South Korea (68 years), North Korea (66 years), and Bangladesh (69.5 years).
-In contrast, female life expectancy in Ukraine, Kazakhstan, and Russia is above the world average and above those found in North Korea or Bangladesh.
+Over the last two decades, male life expectancy in Ukraine and Belarus is 63.7 and 64.5 respectively, which is below the world average of 68 years.
+In contrast, female life expectancy in these countries is above the world average.

 Excessive alcohol consumption is frequently cited as being the main cause of extremely high rates of male mortality , , , , , , , , .
 Country-level data in these studies show a clear correlation between alcohol consumption and male mortality.
-Thus, among the countries with a population of more than half a million people, 11 out of 15 that have the highest level of consumption of spirits are Eastern European and former Soviet Union economies, with Belarus and Russia ranked first and second respectively .
+Thus, among the countries with a population of more than half a million people, 11 out of 15 with the highest levels of consumption of spirits are Eastern European and former Soviet economies, with Belarus and Russia ranked first and second, respectively .
+Although in the last decade the situation in Eastern European and former Soviet countries has improved, largely due to tightening regulation in the alcohol markets, it is still far from ideal, and many further policy changes have to be made to improve the situation.

 Determining the most effective regulation for addressing this problem is essential for policymakers.
 What regulatory tools are most effective in combating mortality?
 What groups within the population should be the main focus and target of the regulatory policy?
 Policymakers must also be aware of what regulatory framework and tools are most effective, if and when there are political constraints to implementing strict regulation on alcohol purchase and consumption.